Automattic/custom-metadata/readme.txt

 **Options and Overrides**
 `
 $args = array(
-	'group' => '' // The slug of group the field should be added to.
+	'group' => '', // The slug of group the field should be added to.
 This needs to be registered with x_add_metadata_group first.
-	, 'field_type' => 'text' // The type of field; possible values: text, textarea, checkbox, radio, select , 'label' => '' // Label for the field
+	'field_type' => 'text', // The type of field; 'text', 'textarea', 'password', 'checkbox', 'radio', 'select', 'upload', 'wysiwyg', 'datepicker', 'taxonomy_select', 'taxonomy_radio'
-	, 'description' => '' // Description of the field, displayed below the input
-	, 'values' => array() // Values for select and radio buttons.
-Associative array , 'display_callback' => '' // Callback to custom render the field
+	'label' => '', // Label for the field
-	, 'sanitize_callback' => '' // Callback to sanitize data before it's saved
-	, 'display_column' => false // Add the field to the columns when viewing all posts , 'display_column_callback' => '' // Callback to render output for the custom column
-	, 'required_cap' => '' // The cap required to view and edit the field
-	, 'exclude' => '' // see below for details
+	'description' => '', // Description of the field, displayed below the input 'values' => array(), // Values for select and radio buttons.
+Associative array 'display_callback' => '', // Callback to custom render the field 'sanitize_callback' => '', // Callback to sanitize data before it's saved 'display_column' => false, // Add the field to the columns when viewing all posts 'display_column_callback' => '', // Callback to render output for the custom column 'required_cap' => '', // The cap required to view and edit the field 'exclude' => '', // see below for details
-	, 'include' => '' // see below for details
+	'include' => '', // see below for details
+	'multiple' => false, // true or false, can the field be duplicated with a click of a button?
 );
 `

 = Include / Exclude =

-With v0.3, you can exclude fields and groups from specific object.
+You can exclude fields and groups from specific object.
 For example, with the following, field-1 will show up for all posts except post #123:

 `
 $args = array(